Australian rules football schism (1938–1949): Background

 The responsibility for administration of the game at the national level fell at this time to the Australian National Football Council (ANFC).
 Formed in 1906, the ANFC comprised one delegate from each state, and later added one from Canberra and one representing amateur football nationwide.
 The ANFC was the custodian of the official laws of the game, which all of its affiliated competitions were required to use.
-The council's purpose was to provide a united control structure for the sport, and to help promote the interests of the game as a whole; as part of this, it took levies from the southern states and distributed grants to the northern states to help them develop the game in rugby territory.
+The council's purpose was to provide a united control structure for the sport, and to promote the interests of the game as a whole; as part of this, it took levies from the southern states and distributed grants to the northern states to help them develop the game in rugby territory.
 Victoria was represented on the ANFC by the VFL.
 The VFA was not part of the ANFC; but, it had a formal relationship with the VFL governed by an agreement signed between them in 1931, and the terms of that agreement indirectly brought the VFA under the ANFC's influence.

 Establishment of the throw-pass code

 The mid-1930s had been a period of declining popularity for football in Victoria.
-Both the VFA and VFL were enduring financial problems, to the point where some of the weaker VFL teams were being kept afloat only by the dividends they received from finals gates.
-The VFA decided that it would make a series of rule changes to make the game more spectacular to try to reverse this trend.
-The first set of recommendations was made by its appointed rules committee in early October 1937, and the final decision on which rules to include was made at a meeting of club delegates in February 1938.
+Exacerbated by the Great Depression, both the VFA and VFL were enduring financial problems, such that some of the weaker VFL teams were being kept afloat only by the dividends they received from finals gates.
+The VFA was also dealing with off-field threats from several councils which were applying pressure on their clubs to improve gate takings or face losing their grounds to soccer or rugby clubs.

+The VFA decided that it would make a series of rule changes to make the game more spectacular.
+The first set of recommendations was made by an appointed committee of umpires in early October 1937, and the final decision on which rules to include was made at a meeting of club delegates in February 1938.

 The rule changes which were made were: